MooseandSquvirrel/parking_app/README.md

 The official desktop application was not meant for being open-sourced and therefore is not for use in it's full functionality to be reproduced locally.
 This is because of the permissions required including: staff/employee permissions, API scope and other necessary info not accessible to the public.
 The application's database, confidential information and files integral to its functioning have therefore been removed.
+If you clone the repo you will have to do **a lot** of modifications to get it to run locally as a viable application/fork.
+This is a demo of a portfolio piece.

 To see the demo, please visit: <a href="https://afternoon-ridge-28353.herokuapp.com/">Heimdall Demo</a>
 <br /><br />